ktaylor63/southeast/site/content/news/federal-and-state-officials-request-assistance-in-bald-eagle-nest-destruction.md

     - 'Migratory Bird Treaty Act'
     - Reward
     - 'South Carolina'
-updated: 'July 21st, 2017'
+updated: 'January 3rd, 2018'
 ---

 The U.S. Fish and Wildlife Service (Service) and the South Carolina Department of Natural Resources (SCDNR) are requesting assistance with an investigation of the destruction of a bald eagle nest.
 An active bald eagle nest was destroyed in Berkeley County, South Carolina, in June 2017.
-The nest was in an area of woods being logged near the junction of Crowfield Boulevard and Corporate Parkway. in Goose Creek, S.C.
+The nest was in an area of woods being logged near the junction of Crowfield Boulevard and Corporate Parkway in Goose Creek, S.C.

 The Service is offering a reward of $1,000 for information that leads to successful prosecution in this case.